xregistry/spec/core/spec.md

 A Registry Service is one that manages metadata about Resources.
 At its core, the management of an individual Resource is simply a REST-based interface for creating, modifying and deleting the Resource.
-However, many Resource models share a common pattern of grouping Resources (e.g. by their "format") and can optionally support versioning of those Resources.
+However, many Resource models share a common pattern of grouping Resources and can optionally support versioning of those Resources.
 This specification aims to provide a common interaction pattern for these types of services with the goal of providing an interoperable framework that will enable common tooling and automation to be created.

 This document is meant to be a framework from which additional specifications can be defined that expose model specific Resources and metadata.